 Calendar Year Deductible None Maximum Benefits Unlimited Annual Out-of-Pocket Limit includes Co-payments for UnitedHealthcare benefits including behavioral health, prescription drug, chiropractic and acupuncture benefits.
 It does not include infertility treatments/services and drugs, standalone, separate and independent Dental and Vision benefit plans offered to groups.
 Co-payments for certain types of Covered Health Care Services do not apply toward the Out-of-Pocket Limit and will require a Co-payment even after the Out-of-Pocket Limit has been met.
 The Annual Out-of-Pocket Limit includes Co-payments for UnitedHealthcare benefits including behavioral health, prescription drug, chiropractic and acupuncture benefits.
 It does not include infertility treatments/ services and drugs, standalone, separate and independent Dental and Vision benefit plans offered to groups.
 When an individual member of a family unit has paid an amount Co-payments for the Calendar Year equal to the Individual Out-of-Pocket Limit, no further Co-payments will be due for Covered Health Care Services for the remainder of that Calendar Year.
 The remaining family members will continue to pay the applicable Co-payment until a member satisfies the Individual Out-of-Pocket Limit.
-Individual \$1,500 Family \$3,000 PCP Office Visits \$15 Co-payment Specialist Office Visits (Member required to obtain referral to Specialists except for OB/GYN Physician Services and Emergency/Urgently Needed Services) Co-payments for audiologist and podiatrist visits will be the same as for the PCP. \$15 Co-payment Hospital Benefits No charge Emergency Services (Co-payment waived if admitted) \$50 Co-payment Urgently Needed Services Urgent care services - services provided within the geographic area served by your medical group Urgent care services - services provided outside of the geographic area served by your medical group Please consult your EOC for additional details.
+Coupons: We may not permit certain coupons or offers from pharmaceutical manufacturers or an affiliate to apply to your Out-of-Pocket Limit.
+Individual \$1,500 Family \$3,000 PCP Office Visits \$15 Co-payment Specialist Office Visits (Member required to obtain referral to Specialists except for OB/GYN Physician Services and Emergency/Urgently Needed Services) Co-payments for audiologist and podiatrist visits will be the same as for the PCP. \$15 Co-payment Hospital Benefits No charge Emergency Services (Co-payment waived if admitted) \$50 Co-payment Urgently Needed Services Urgent care services - services provided within the geographic area served by your medical group \$15 Co-payment Urgent care services - services provided outside of the geographic area served by your medical group Please consult your EOC for additional details.
 Consult your physician website or office for available urgent care facilities within the area served by your medical group. \$15 Co-payment